Atiyah-Segal theorem for Deligne-Mumford stacks and applications

 \section{Atiyah-Segal correspondence for the coarse moduli space map}

-The construction of the Atiyah-Segal correspondence for the $G$-theory of stacks involves two parts.
+The construction of the Atiyah-Segal correspondence for the $G$-theory of stacks goes in two steps.
 The first is to show that the Atiyah-Segal map is well defined and is an isomorphism.
 The second part is to show that this map is covariant with respect to proper maps of separated quotient stacks.
 We have shown the first part in the previous section.
-The second part will be shown in several steps.
+The more intricate second part will be shown in several steps.
 In this section, we prove it for the representable maps and the coarse moduli space maps.

 \begin{prop} For any $G$-equivariant proper morphism $f : X \rightarrow Y$ of algebraic spaces with proper $G$-action and for any integer $i \ge 0$, there is a commutative diagram

 \end{prop} \begin{proof} Using ~\eqref{diag:Inertiadefn} and ~\eqref{eqn:Inert-1}, it is easy to check that $f^I: I_X \to I_Y$ is a $G$-equivariant proper map which takes $I^{\psi}_X$ to $I^{\psi}_Y$.
 Since $f_*: G_i(G,X) \to G_i(G,Y)$ is $R(G)$-linear, it takes the summand $G_i(G,X)_{\fm_{\psi}} \to G_i(G,Y)_{\fm_{\psi}}$.